 Income Increases With Longer Hours

-What is the average rate of pay for a real estate agent?
+How much money does the average real estate agent make?
 One approach to figuring this out is comparing what real estate agents make when they work an average number of hours.
 In most cases, longer hours result in greater pay.

 Typically, agents who put in 30-50 hours a week can expect to earn over $100,000 a year.
 Of course, agents who work even more can make more as well.
 Though there are no guarantees, more time spent with clients and building those leads usually leads to more sales.